-State Function ANALYZR Used to define the type of analyzer and set the cell constant.
-Analyzer choices include Conductivity and Concentration.
+State Function ANALYZR Used to define the type of analyzer.
+Choices include Conductivity and Concentration.
 TMP.SNS Used to define the type of temperature sensor.
-Choices include None, Pt100, Pt1000, and 3k Balco.
+Choices include None, Pt100, 3k Balco, and 4.75 kohm Standard Network.
 TC.TYPE Used to define the type of temperature compensation.
-Choices include Manual (0.1N KCl based), and Automatic, which can be set to one of the following: Standard KCl (0.1N KCl based), Temperature Coefficient (%/°C), Pure Water Neutral, Pure Water Acid, Pure Water Base, and User-Defined.
+Choices include Manual (0.1N KCl based), and Automatic, which can be set to one of the following: Standard KCl (0.1N KCl based), Temperature Coefficient (%/°C), 0 to 15% NaOH, 0 to 20% NaCl, 0 to 18% HCl, 0 to 20% H 2 SO 4 ,.
+Pure Water Neutral, Pure Water Acid, Pure Water Base, and User-Defined.
 DIAGS Used to set the sensor diagnostics ON or OFF.
-PV LIM.
-Used to set PV upper and lower limits that trigger the HI.PV or LO.PV fault.
+PV.LIM Used to set PV upper and lower limits that trigger the HI.PV or LO.PV fault.